blake5634/Demo-3Tasks-ESP32-FreeRtos/README.md

 use it at a time.

+**Tasks**

 The three tasks   are:

-**Tasks**

 1. Blink the on-board LED at a constant rate.
 Support different ESP32 boards in terms of an LED hooked to a GPIO *OR* using the LED_strip approach (such as RGB LEDs).

-2. Increment a counter displayed on a 16x2 LCD connected via i2c.
+2. Increment a counter displayed on a 16x2 LCD connected via i2c (but the hardware is optional).

 3. Print "Hello World" periodically on the IDF "monitor" console.